Logo Voyage

 East Lothian is a Costa Golf, with sand dunes, pine woods and crumbling castles.

 • 3 Dunbar is the fishing port where John Muir grew up before moving to the US.
 The coast and JMW now trend west.
 "The Bridge to Nowhere" crosses a creek and at high tide its approaches are submerged, so it's an odd sight.
-The recommended route then swings inland, but at low tide you can stay on the shore and splosh across the outflow of the River Tyne.
-All routes then trend north via Whitekirk and Tantallon Castle to North Berwick, but there are some ratty sections where you have to join the busy A198.
+The recommended walking route then swings inland towards charming East Linton then north to North Berwick, with a cycle route via Whitekirk.
+At low tide you can stay on the shore and splosh across the outflow of the River Tyne, taking in Tantallon Castle, but there are some ratty sections where you have to join the busy A198.

-• 4 North Berwick is a small harbour.
+• 4 North Berwick is a harbour 15 miles / 24 km from Dunbar.
 Volcanoes threw up North Berwick Law the crag behind town, the Bass Rock, and a chain of islets in the Firth of Forth.
 JMW is an obvious path along the coast through Yellowcraigs into Gullane.

 • 6 Musselburgh is a commuter town just east of Edinburgh.
 It would be a foolhardy diner who sampled the local mussels nowadays, the thing to do here is go to the races (year-round) in any spare moments between playing golf.

-• 7 Edinburgh is the must-see capital of Scotland and needs several days to explore.
+• 7 Edinburgh, 10 miles / 16 km from Prestonpans, is the must-see capital of Scotland and needs several days to explore.
 A leash of possible routes pass through it.
 You could stay on the coast through Portbello, Leith, Muirhouse and Silverknowes to Cramond: this is grubby and industrial for the most part but improves at Silverknowes.
 (Or from Leith you could follow the Water of Leith footpath up to Dean village or to the canal aqueduct at Slateford.)
 The recommended route is via an old railway track bed, the "Innocent Railway" (the name a PR stunt to disguise how many bodies it mangled).
 This passes charming Duddingston village and Arthur's seat, through a tunnel to disgorge you in St Leonards district.
 Head west to cross the Meadows, with the castle and Old Town in view a mile north.
-From Tollcross zig and zag northwest eventually onto A90 (the lowest crossing point on the River Almond, so if you go via Cramond you have to loop inland a couple of miles.)
-JMW follows the river bank down to the coast then west towards South Queensferry.
-An alternative from Tollcross is simply to follow the Union Canal, which takes a great loop across West Lothian towards Linlithgow.
+From Tollcross join the Union Canal as far as the Water of Leith, follow this river downstream to Balgreen, then zig and zag northwest eventually onto A90.
+(This is the lowest crossing point on the River Almond, so if you go via Cramond you have to loop inland a couple of miles.)
+JMW follows this river down to the coast then west towards South Queensferry.
+An alternative is to stay on the Union Canal, which takes a great loop across West Lothian towards Linlithgow.

 West Lothian is post-industrial, but both the coastal and canal routes command good views.

-• 8 South Queensferry is dominated by its bridges: the iconic railway bridge and two roads.
+• 8 South Queensferry is 15.5 miles / 25 km from central Edinburgh.
+It's dominated by its bridges: the iconic railway bridge and two roads.
 You can walk across the Forth Road Bridge and pick up the Fife coastal trail; no pedestrians are allowed on the new road bridge, the Queen's Crossing.
-Continue west to Blackness Castle then JMW cuts inland to Linlithgow, with a side trail to 17th century House of the Binns.
+JMW continues west to Blackness Castle and Bo'ness (for the heritage railway) then inland to Linlithgow.
+Alternatively, cut inland at Blackness to take in the 17th century House of the Binns.

 The canal tunnel at Falkirk

-• Kilsyth has the best-preserved sections of the Antonine Wall, which was never much more than an earthwork.
+• Kilsyth, 13 miles / 21 km from Falkirk, has the best sections of the Antonine Wall, which was never much more than an earthwork.

 Clydeside is the industrial area surrounding Glasgow, where the Clyde is not navigable but it powered mills for textiles and metal-bashing.

-• 12 Glasgow city centre is reached by a spur canal from Wyndford to Cowcaddens.
+• 12 Glasgow city centre is reached by a spur canal from Wyndford to Cowcaddens, while the main canal descends to Dumbarton.
 It's a splendid Victorian metropolis and deserves at least a couple of days sight-seeing.

-• 13 Milngavie is a commuter town.
-It's the start of the West Highland Way (WHW), 96 miles / 154 km to Fort William.
-Bikes should follow WHW to Dumgoyne and Gartness, while hikers on JMW strike out across the hills via Strathblane to Balloch.
+• 13 Milngavie is 4 miles off JMW but is a transport head and has far more amenities than Strathblane.
+It's the start of the West Highland Way (WHW), 96 miles / 154 km to Fort William, so follow this north to rejoin JMW.
+Bikes thereafter should follow WHW to Dumgoyne and Gartness, while hikers on JMW strike out across the hills to Balloch.

-• 14 Balloch is an industrial town at the south end of Loch Lomond: ferries and cruises sail from here.
-The best of the loch is further up its east bank, and WHW heads north that way, while the last leg of JMW crosses Bannacra into Helensburgh.
+• 14 Balloch is 18.5 miles / 30 km from Strathblane.
+It's an industrial town at the south end of Loch Lomond: ferries and cruises sail from here.
+The best of the loch is further up its east bank, and WHW goes that way, while the last leg of JMW crosses Bannacra into Helensburgh.

-• 15 Helensburgh is a seaside town with several notable buildings, some by Charles Rennie Mackintosh, and views over the Firth of Clyde and "Argyll Alps".
-The way goes past the door of the Hill House, which has a cafe.
-The official start/end is by the pier at the bottom of Colquhoun Street.
-You are unlikely to see any passenger ships bound for America today, but there are often cruise liners tied up at Greenock on the south side of the Clyde.
+• 15 Helensburgh is 9 miles / 14.5 km from Balloch.
+It's a seaside town with several notable buildings, some by Charles Rennie Mackintosh, and views over the Firth of Clyde and "Argyll Alps".
+JMW goes past the door of The Hill House, and the official start/end is by the pier at the bottom of Colquhoun Street.
+No transatlantic ships to be seen here, as the Clyde estuary is shallow and modern boats grew faster than its channel could be expanded.
+So you'll have to make do with a distant view of cruise liners at Greenock on the far bank, and the upturned hull of a wrecked sugar freighter.

 Stay safe